 - Investment Income Due and Accrued - Investment income earned and due as of the reporting date, in addition to investment income earned but not paid or collected until subsequent periods, is reported as investment income due and accrued in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
-The Company evaluates the collectability of the amounts due and amounts determined to be uncollectible are written off in the period in which the determination is made. - Premiums and Considerations - The Company reports uncollected premium balances from the ODM as premiums and considerations in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company evaluates the collectability of the amounts due and amounts determined to be uncollectible are written off in the period in which the determination is made. - Uncollected Premiums - The Company reports uncollected premium balances from its insured members as uncollected premium balances in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
 Uncollected premium balances that are over 90 days past due, with the exception of amounts due from government insured plans, are considered nonadmitted assets.
-In addition to those balances, current balances are also considered nonadmitted if the corresponding balance greater than 90 days past due is deemed more than inconsequential. - Medical Risk Share - Medicare Part D - The Company has settlements with CMS under MyCare Ohio based on whether the ultimate per member per month ("PMPM") benefit costs of any Medicare Part D program regional plan varies more than 5% above or below the level estimated in the original bid submitted by the Company and approved by CMS in 2014.
-The estimated risk share adjustment of \$883,232 in 2014 is recorded as premiums and considerations in the statutory basis statements of admitted assets, liabilities, and capital and surplus with the corresponding change in the balance reflected as an increase to change in unearned premium reserves and reserve for rate credits in the statutory basis statements of operations. - Amounts Receivable Relating to Uninsured Plans - Receivables for amounts held under uninsured plans represent the cost reimbursement under the Medicare Part D program for the catastrophic reinsurance subsidy and the low-income member cost-sharing subsidy.
+In addition to those balances, current balances are also considered nonadmitted if the corresponding balance greater than 90 days past due is deemed more than inconsequential. - Amounts Receivable Relating to Uninsured Plans - Receivables for amounts held under uninsured plans represent the cost reimbursement under the Medicare Part D program for the catastrophic reinsurance subsidy and the low-income member cost-sharing subsidy.
 The Company is fully reimbursed by CMS for costs incurred for these contract elements, and accordingly, there is no insurance risk to the Company.
 Amounts received for these subsidies are received monthly and are not reflected as net premium income, but rather are accounted for as deposits.
 The Patient Protection and Affordable Care Act and its related reconciliation act ("Health Reform Legislation") mandate consumer discounts of 50% on brand name prescription drugs for Part D plan participants in the coverage gap ("Coverage Gap Discount Program" or "CGDP").
 These discounts are pre-funded by CMS, and ultimately reimbursed by pharmaceutical manufacturers.
 The Company solely administers the application of these funds and has no insurance risk.
-If the Company incurs costs in excess of these subsidies, a corresponding receivable is recorded in amounts receivable relating to uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+If the Company incurs costs either in excess of or less than these subsidies, a corresponding receivable is recorded in amounts receivable relating to uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
 Related cash flows are presented within operating expenses paid within cash provided by operations in the statutory basis statements of cash flows. - Net Deferred Tax Asset - Statutory accounting provides for an amount to be recorded for deferred taxes on temporary differences between the financial reporting and tax bases of assets and liabilities, subject to a valuation allowance and admissibility limitations on deferred tax assets (see Note 9).
 In addition, under statutory accounting, the change in deferred tax assets and liabilities is recorded directly to unassigned surplus and deferred tax assets are subject to a valuation allowance and admissibility limitations of the assets in the statutory basis financial statements, whereas under GAAP, the change in deferred tax assets and liabilities is recorded as a component of the income tax provision within the income statement and is based on the ultimate recoverability of the deferred tax assets.
 Based on the admissibility criteria under statutory accounting, any deferred tax assets determined to be nonadmitted are charged directly to surplus and excluded from the statutory basis financial statements, whereas under GAAP, such assets are included in the balance sheets.